Bembem11/Zara-Sales-Performance/README.md

 - Promotions: Analyze the impact of promotions sales on units sold and total revenue.
 - Product Price: Analyze the average price per product
 - Seasonal: Analyze the effect of seasonal sales on the total sales volume
+-

 ## Findings and Insights
 ### 1. Sales Performance
  - Zara has generated a total revenue of $39,018,228 based on both volume and pricing, especially with high-value items such as jackets, which contribute significantly to the revenue.
  - Zara has achieved a high volume of sales with 459,573 total units sold.
 This shows that Zara's products have strong demand across various categories and also successful promotional strategies.
- - Average sales per product indicate a balanced sales performance across the clothing types
+ - Average sales per product indicate a balanced sales performance across the clothing type

  ### 2. Sales by Product Placement
  - Products placed in the Aisle generated the highest sales volume by 177,396 units, followed by End-cap with 152,930 units and while Front of Store placement shows 129,247 units.